 With the dignity of the patient in mind, check their body for any visible trauma such as cuts, needle marks, bruises, or fractures.

 Stemming blood flow is one of the first things you will learn during first aid training.
 Almost all bleeding can be stemmed, but if it is left untreated, it can lead to serious problems like shock and brain damage.
 If you suspect arterial bleeding, call for an ambulance and put direct pressure on the wound.
 Don’t try and apply a tourniquet unless you are trained to do so.
 Instead, constant pressure is the best way of helping a patient until help arrives.
 Wash your hands before and after treating an open wound if possible to avoid the transmission of bloodborne diseases to and from a patient.

-Basic resuscitation skills can make the difference between life and death.
+Basic resuscitation skills which you can learn from Scarborough CPR/First Aid Courses can make the difference between life and death.
 If a person is in suspected cardiac arrest, they will need to be subjected to CPR in order to restart their heart.
 CPR training involves familiarization with mouth to mouth, compression, and the use of electronic resuscitation devices.
 Electronic resuscitation devices are increasingly available for public use in prominent places.

 The Heimlich Maneuver and Back Blows